 CoC's Website Posting.
-The New Bedford CoC posted its CoC-Approved Consolidated Application and Priority Listing on September 22, 2022 on its www.nbhspn.com website as evidenced by the attached.
+The New Bedford CoC intends on posting its CoC-Approved Consolidated Application and Priority Listing on September 22, 2022 on its www.nbhspn.com website as will be evidenced by the attached.

 The CoC's Website: The following is a screenshot of the website posting of the CoC Approved Consolidated Application and Priority Listing.